akiirii/CompanyManagement/README.md

 # SPECIFICATIONS

-You will have to develop this application based on the following specification:
+You will have to develop this application based on the following specifications:

 1. As the app's user when open the application I want to see:
 	- the company's name